 Not only can exercise help fatigue, it can also help you sleep better.
 Another benefit of exercise is that it can make your mood better, too.

 Get nutrition counseling

 Many cancer patients have changes in the way they eat, swallow, and taste things during treatment.
 Talking with a registered dietitian may help you learn ways to manage problems like loss of appetite, diarrhea, nausea, or vomiting.
 The dietitian also can make sure you are getting enough fluids and nutrients to help keep your blood chemistry balanced.

 Sleep problems are common during cancer treatment.
 You may have trouble falling asleep or sleep too much.
-Certain drugs that are used to treat pain, nausea, or depression can cause a person to feel tired and sleepy.
+Certain drugs used to treat pain, nausea, or depression can make a person feel tired and sleepy.
 Talk with your doctor about this.
 Sometimes adjusting the doses or changing to a different drug can help.

 Sleep experts tell us that having regular times to go to bed and get up helps us keep a healthy sleep routine.
 Avoiding caffeine in fluids (like coffee, tea, energy drinks, or soda), medicines (like headache remedies), or even in foods (like chocolate) for at least 8 hours before bed can help, too.
-Exercising too late in the evening may cause sleep problems.
+Exercising too late in the evening might cause sleep problems.
 You might need naps, but try to keep them short (under an hour) and early in the day so they don’t interfere with nighttime sleep.
-If you are having trouble with sleep, it can help to see a mental health professional who can work with you on causes and how to address sleep problems.
+If you’re having trouble sleeping, it can help to see a mental health professional who can work with you on causes and how to address sleep problems.

 More research is needed and is being done in this area, but there are drugs available that may give you relief if your fatigue gets bad.